KaranBalakumar/simpleVO/README.md

 ## Things to do
 - Use ORB features
 - Add loop closure thread with Bag of Words(DBoW3)
-- Visualize the detected sparse featurepoints in the Pangolin Viewer [DONE]
+- ~~Visualize the detected sparse featurepoints in the Pangolin Viewer~~